yonggqiii/it5100a-notes/src/typeclasses/sections/commonly-used-typeclasses.md

-By placing both functions as methods in the typeclass, programmers have the option to define *either* `(==)` *or* `(/=)`, or both, if specifying each implementation individually gives a more efficient performance.
+By placing both functions as methods in the typeclass, programmers have the option to define *either* `(==)` *or* `(/=)`, or both, if specifying each implementation individually gives better performance or different behaviour than the default.

 ## Typeclass Constraints in Typeclasses and Instances